-HopSkipDrive recently experienced a data security incident which may have affected your personal information.
-Based on our current review, we have no indication that your personal information has been or will be used inappropriately, in an abundance of caution, we wanted to make you aware of the incident and, the measures we have taken in response, as well as provide details on the steps you can take to help protect your information.
-We take the protection and proper use of your information seriously and have been working to prevent a similar incident from occurring again in the future.
+McAlvain Companies, Inc. ("MCI") recently experienced a data security incident that may have affected your personal information.
+As of now we have no indication that your personal information has been or will be used inappropriately.
+We nevertheless wanted to make you aware of the incident and the measures we have taken in response, as well as provide details on the steps you can take - should you deem it appropriate - to help protect your information.
+The protection and proper use of your information is a top priority for us, and we are working to prevent a similar incident from occurring again in the future.